It started out simple and without any plan.

 Maybe a place to serve them coffee?

-Hand-clean each and every brick prior to installation was not an option.
+Hand-cleaning each and every brick was not an option.

 When the mortar runs out,

 Okay, break's over.